Arthur Varley: First World War

-In August 1918, and now on the staff of 12th Brigade with the rank of captain, Varley was awarded a bar to his MC.
+In August 1918, now serving on the staff of 12th Brigade with the rank of captain, Varley was awarded a bar to his MC.
 The published citation noted that the bar was awarded for:

+Three months later the war came to an end due to the armistice of 11 November 1918.
 In July 1919, Varley was mentioned in despatches and his service with the AIF ended later that year when he returned to Australia.

 Interwar period

 In December 1919, Varley married Linda, with whom he had three children.
-Linda died in 1925, and a year later, he became married to Ethel.
+Linda died in 1925, and a year later, he married Ethel.
 He owned a grazing property, and also worked with Ethel's brother at a stock and station agency.
-He had an interest in the militia, the Citizens Force, and was commander of 35th Battalion from September 1939.
+He had an interest in the militia, the Citizens Force, and was commander of 35th Battalion from September 1939, when the Second World War began.
 By the end of the year he had been promoted to temporary lieutenant colonel.